Seckrit-Lab/whoami-america/main.few.md

   - A small button on the top-right of the window opens a window in which an application log is displayed.
 The contents of that log are described primarily in play.few.md.
   - These elements provide the inputs and outputs of a play session as described in play.few.md.
 ### Function
-For the initial implementation, this application will use the Google Gemini API.
-However, it will eventually be made configurable, with ChatGPT and local ollama being the most important candidates.
-An API key is in local storage, e.g. in a file called gemini.key or in the value of "geminikey" in a key-value store.
-If the key is not found in local storage, the user will be prompted for it with a pop-up dialogue, and what they enter will be kept in that local storage.
+For the initial implementation, this application uses the Google Gemini API for its core text-based AI agents (Director, Conductor, Scribe).
+The image generation agent (Artist) utilizes the OpenAI DALL-E 3 API.
+This mixed-API approach aligns with the eventual goal of making the AI providers configurable, with ChatGPT (for text and images) and local Ollama being important future candidates.
+API keys for both Gemini and OpenAI are stored locally (e.g., in files like `gemini.key`, `chatgpt.key` or in a key-value store).
+If a key is not found in local storage, the user will be prompted for it with a pop-up dialogue, and what they enter will be kept in that local storage.
 In a later build, there will be no manual provision of API keys.

-Once the Gemini key has been found, the user will be prompted to select a file with the extension .tada.json from their local storage, e.g. via the "open file"/Finder interface on MacOS.
+Once the necessary API keys have been found/provided, the user will be prompted to select a file with the extension .tada.json from their local storage, e.g., via the "open file"/Finder interface on MacOS.
 The contents of that file will be used to begin the game according to the "open book" section of play.few.md.
-If, at any time, the Gemini API returns a message indicating that a limit has been exceeded, the user will be prompted to provide a new API key.
+If, at any time, an API returns a message indicating that a limit has been exceeded or an authentication error occurs, the user will be prompted to provide a new API key for the affected service.

-The user's input will be provided to the LLM and the LLM's responses will be shown in the main text window.
+The user's input will be provided to the appropriate LLM via the agent system, and the LLM's responses (text and images) will be shown in the main application window.